 PEP is for people who don't have HIV, but may have been exposed:

 - during sex

 - at work through a needlestick or other injury*

-- by sharing injection drug equipment
+- by sharing needles or injection drug equipment

 *If you are exposed at work through a needlestick or other injury, please report to your employer or visit the nearest Emergency Department.

 How do I get PrEP & PEP?